 Small cells are meant as a solution to address the explosive growth in mobile data services, right?
 Well, the answer is: it depends!
 They can be a solution under certain conditions, but not always.
 Yes, there could be situations where small cells add little if any gain.
-In fact, more than one operator mentioned to… Read More »
+In fact, more than one operator mentioned to me little or… Read More »

 As a new wave of hype is building around TD-LTE, I wonder what the fuss is all about.
 For certain, TD-LTE is not a groundbreaking technology – it comes many years after WiMAX and quite a few after its older FD-LTE sibling.
 But what intrigues me most is the business model for TD-LTE and especially the dilemma of the TDD spectrum holder: what is a winning business model that maximizes the value of my operation and company?
 Without such a model, TD-LTE will be yet another technology toddler that never makes it to adulthood.

 Should operators deploy a macro or micro cellular architecture in 2.5 GHz band?
 This is not a trivial question particularly for an incumbent wireless operator that already holds spectrum in lower spectrum bands.
 The same can be said of Greenfields looking to capitalize on the exponential demand for wireless data services.